superkor/loo/grammar.md

 This will initalize a variable and push it to the stack.

 # Math
-Order of operations will be conducted (BEDMAS) - only DMAS is implemented.
+Order of operations will be conducted (BEDMAS).
+Note that exponents is not supported in math expressions.

 `mathParser.cpp:parse()` will parse a mathematical expression by making a tree as if the expression is the inorder traversal, ensuring operations higher on the order of precedence is inserted towards the bottom of the tree.